Skip to content

 While an upfront fee is required, it’s more of a partnership.
 These companies work with you.
 They’re vested in your book’s success.
 They make money from sales just like you do.

-The pay to play companies
+The pay-to-play companies

-And, there are variations in between.
+And there are variations in between.
 So, pretty much, any company that helps you get your manuscript published and turned into an ebook or paper book for a fee is a hybrid company.

 It really is confusing.